-Mr. Runestad has received commissions and performances from leading ensembles and organizations including the Louisiana Philharmonic Orchestra, Seraphic Fire vocal ensemble, the Dayton Philharmonic Orchestra, VocalEssence, the Virginia Arts Festival, the Rockford Symphony Orchestra, the Baltimore Choral Arts Society, the National Lutheran Choir, Cantus, the Master Chorale of Tampa Bay, and the Cincinnati Vocal Arts Ensemble.
-In-demand as a guest conductor and clinician, Mr. Runestad travels extensively to work with musicians of all levels and often gives masterclasses on composing and music business.
+Mr. Runestad has received commissions and performances from leading ensembles and organizations including Washington National Opera, the Netherlands Radio Choir, the Louisiana Philharmonic Orchestra, Seraphic Fire, the Dayton Philharmonic Orchestra, the Virginia Arts Festival, the Rockford Symphony Orchestra, Craig Hella Johnson and the Cincinnati Vocal Arts Ensemble, Spire Chamber Ensemble, and the Master Chorale of Tampa Bay.
+In-demand as a guest conductor and clinician, Mr. Runestad travels extensively to work with musicians of all levels and often presents masterclasses on composition and musical interpretation.

-A diverse composer, Mr. Runestad has a prolific output represented in many genres including music for wind band, chorus, orchestra, chamber ensembles, jazz ensemble, and opera.
-He has received awards and grants from ASCAP, the American Composers Forum, the Peabody Conservatory, the Otto Bremmer Foundation, VocalEssence, the Virginia Arts Festival, the National Association for Music Education, the Association for Lutheran Church Musicians, and the American Choral Directors Association of Minnesota.
-In the summers of 2011 and 2012, he was awarded full fellowships for the John Duffy Composer’s Institute at the Virginia Arts Festival where his operas, The Toll and The Abbess and the Acolyte, were performed.
+A diverse composer, Mr. Runestad has a prolific output represented in many genres including music for orchestra, wind band, chorus, chamber ensembles, jazz ensemble, and opera.
+He has received awards and grants from ASCAP, the American Composers Forum, the Peabody Conservatory, New Music USA, the Otto Bremmer Foundation, VocalEssence, the Virginia Arts Festival, the National Association for Music Education, the Association for Lutheran Church Musicians, and the American Choral Directors Association of Minnesota.
+In the summers of 2011 and 2012, he was awarded full fellowships for the John Duffy Composer’s Institute at the Virginia Arts Festival where his operas, “The Toll” and “The Abbess and the Acolyte,” were performed.
 He also worked closely with acclaimed composers Bernard Rands, Libby Larsen, David Lang, Tania León, John Musto, and John Duffy.
-Jake’s Nada Te Turbe was awarded the 2013 Raabe Prize for Excellence in Sacred Music Composition by the Association for Lutheran Church Musicians.
+Jake’s “Nada Te Turbe” was awarded the 2013 Raabe Prize for Excellence in Sacred Music Composition by the Association for Lutheran Church Musicians.

 Jake Runestad holds a Master’s degree in composition from the Peabody Conservatory of the Johns Hopkins University where he studied with Pulitzer Prize-winning composer Kevin Puts.
-He has also studied extensively with acclaimed composers Libby Larsen and Donald Fraser.
+He has also studied extensively with acclaimed composer Libby Larsen.
 Mr. Runestad’s music is published by Boosey & Hawkes and JR Music.
 Find out more: JakeRunestad.com